-30,000 ordinary shares.
+ordinary shares.

-Ordinary shares to be outstanding immediately after this global offering
+immediately after this global offering

-70,416,134 ordinary shares (or 72,061,634 ordinary shares if the underwriters exercise in full their option to purchase an additional 822,750 ADSs), including ordinary shares represented by ADSs.
+Ordinary shares to be outstanding 70,416,134 ordinary shares (or 72,066,134 ordinary shares if the underwriters exercise in full their option to purchase an additional 825,000 ADSs, assuming the maximum number of ADSs is issued in the global offering), including ordinary shares represented by ADSs.